Board of Directors

 Jane Waldrop has been a music and chorus teacher in Fairfax County for 15 years and is excited to be joining Virginia’s ACDA team!
 Jane graduated from JMU with a degree in vocal music education and received a Master’s degree in Curriculum and Instruction where the focus of her thesis was “Curriculum Integration in Elementary General Music.”
 Jane has directed many different choirs over the years including elementary chorus, community choir, and church choirs.
 Formerly, Jane was the a cappella director of the Flint Hill Major Minors.
 While there, the Major Minors were featured on the album “Best of High School A Cappella” singing Jane’s arrangement of “Halo” by Beyoncé.
 Additionally, she has produced and directed many musicals and revues including, “A Sentimental Journey: Songs of the 40’s and 50’s” for the Voce Chamber Singers in the summer of 2014 and “Seussical Jr” at Clearview Elementary School.
 This past summer, she worked as music director for “The Little Mermaid” with the Herndon High School Summer Grand program.
 Jane currently sings alto with the Virginia Master Singers and lives in Herndon with her family.

-David Carroll teaches young singers from grades 6 to 12 at Glade Spring Middle School and Patrick Henry High School in Glade Spring, VA.
-He is music director of the Chapel Choir at Emory United Methodist Church on the campus of Emory & Henry College.
+Purev Arslanbaatar teaches young singers from grades 6 to 8 at Poe Middle School in Annandale, VA.
+He is assistant to the music director at Annandale United Methodist Church in the heart of Annandale, VA.